martinamps/Shopify-Private-APIs/README.md

 Faced with the need of automatically generating coupon codes I turned to the Shopify public API.
 Unfortunately, no such functionality existed.
 I figured the ones used by their admin panel were just undocumented, however the typical API credentials weren't accepted.
 This wrapper enables this use of such API's.

+If you'd like to read more about how and why this works, see https://ma.rtin.so/reverse-engineering-shopify-private-apis
 ## Requirements

 * PHP 5.4+